1. Can you tell me more about your services?

 There are many reasons why a couple may want to declare their commitment to each other, without being legally bound together.
 I am understanding of any of these reasons.
 In these cases, I will perform a spiritual union, with the following conditions: Your signed contract states this will be a spiritual union and no marriage license will be filed.
 I must ask both parties participating it the ceremony, the day of the ceremony, before the ceremony begins, "Do you understand that this is a spiritual ceremony only and is not legally binding?" and both parties must acknowledge this understanding.
 Also, I will issue a certificate that states I witnessed your spiritual vows, but no marriage license was filed and the ceremony was not legally binding.

 Absolutely.
-Actually, I'm downright giddy about it, and thrilled that the state of Illinois has taken this step.
-(Pictured below are Kelly and Renee, the first couple to celebrate their civil union with me.)
+(Pictured below are Kelly and Renee, the first couple to celebrate their civil union with me in 2014.)

 17. How far are you willing to travel?